 Especially in stage two, when you may have negative feelings towards your host culture, find a healthy distraction.
 Take some time to yourself, watch an episode of your favorite TV show, cook a meal from home, or have a solo dance party in your house.

-Study abroad's a challenge, an introduction to a new culture, and an emotional roller coaster at times.
+Going overseas is a challenge, an introduction to a new culture, and an emotional roller coaster all at once at times.

 It's OK to feel overwhelmed and need a break from your host country -- just make sure it's a healthy distraction and you don't spend your whole time locked up in your house!

-6. Talk to other students about how you feel
+6. Talk to others about how you feel

-You'll likely know other students who are studying abroad with you.
+If you aren't abroad with a group, like a study abroad, connect with other expats around you.
 Talk to them about how they feel about your host culture.
 Ask them about how they feel, strategies they've used to cope with cultural differences.